 Contributions to a Traditional IRA are pre-tax dollars and could offer tax deductibility and contributions to a Roth IRA are after tax dollars and could offer tax free withdrawals.

 A carry back contribution is a contribution made for the previous year.
-These contributions must be made between January 1 and April 15.
+These contributions must be made between January 1st and the tax filing deadline.